anil-k-rajamoni18/cs-course/fundamentals/cs-fundamentals.md

 ---

 📝 **Submission Instructions**
-- Provide a neatly formatted document (.docx or PDF).
+- Provide a neatly formatted document (.docx or md format).
 - Include diagrams or examples where necessary.
 - Complete practical activities by attaching screenshots of:
     - GitHub account